RedHatWorkshops/windows-containers-quickstart/docs/exploring-wmco.md

 windows-machine-config-operator   17m
 ```

-Taking a loot at the subscription, oyu can see that the official operator is installed
+Taking a loot at the subscription, you can see that the official operator is installed
 and subscribed to the "stable" channel.

 ```shell